 Girls WITHOUT a Y chromosome may have periods if they have a womb (uterus).

-It just depends on your body.
+This all just depends on your individual body.
 Talk more about this with your parents and your doctor.